 Courses I've taught in the past:

-GEO 225A, Surface Processes and Sedimentary Geology.
+GEOL 225A, Surface Processes and Sedimentary Geology.
 This classroom and field course focuses on how sedimentary materials are generated, transported, and preserved in the rock record.
 It explores the climate implications of Earth surface processes and reconstructions of past climates on Earth and beyond!

 GEO 371/391, Field Methods for Polar and Planetary Science (UT-Austin).
 A research-based field course focused on learning UAV-photogrammetry, thermal imaging, GPR, and TDEM and other field methods in a hands-on environment.